gladstone13/games-consoles-registries/README.md

 # gamescontrol
-A node's web api system.
+A system api to receive and to give personal video games informations.